clem9281/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+RDBMS stands for relations database management system.
+It is the database software itself, while sql is a querying language that queries that database.

 1. Why do tables need a `primary key`?

+A primary key uniquely identifies each record on a table.
+This ensures each record is unique in some way.
+Two records may share a name, but they are discernable from one another by their unique primary key.
+This helps connect one table to another by matching one's foreign key to another's primary key.

 1. What is the name given to a table column that references the primary key on another table.

+The table column that references he primary key on another table is the foreign key.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+When you have a many to many relationship you need to create a third table linking them.

 ## Project Set Up